rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    ### View git-imerge

-0. Clone the helper module onto your computer:
+0. Clone the git-imerge module onto your computer:

    <pre><strong>git clone <a target="_blank" href="https://github.com/mhagger/git-imerge">https://github.com/mhagger/git-imerge</a>
    cd git-imerge
    </strong></pre>

+   The "active ingredient" is the git-imerge file.
+   It has no file extension because it's a [Git custom command](/git-custom-command/).

 0. View the git-imerge file